 The General Rule

-Also, do not try to push your dog away.
-It will cause you to touch him.
-Touching him in any way might be perceived by your dog as a positive reinforcement.
-As such, he will be encouraged to do the same next time.
+At the same time, avoid giving your dog negative attention, such as trying to push him away.
+By doing so, you will be touching him.
+Touching him in any way might be perceived by your dog as a positive reinforcement, and he will be encouraged to do the same next time.

-It is also advisable to teach dogs the basics like to “sit” and “stay”.
-It is important that your dog understands when to “sit” and “stay” as it will help you on how to train your dog not to jump.
-Once your dog abides to “sit” or “stay”, you can easily train him not to jump.
+It is also advisable to teach dogs the basics like “sit” and “stay.”
+It is important that your dog understands when to “sit” and “stay,” as it will help you train your dog not to jump.
+Once your dog abides to “sit” or “stay,” you can easily train him not to jump.

 Finally, do not talk to your dog while he is jumping.
 Conversing with your dog while he is still jumping (except when it is to give them commands like “sit” or “stay”) will also be taken by them as a reward.
 They would think that they are being rewarded with attention for jumping.